lucaspena/agt-proof-of-stake/report.md

 As cryptocurrencies like bitcoin become more and more popular, energy efficiency is becoming a growing concern.
-Cryptotocurrencies generally utilize a "proof of work" scheme to deter denial of service and other attacks.
+Cryptotocurrencies generally utilize a "proof of work" scheme to deter denial of service and other attacks, while achieving concensus.
 A key aspect of proof of work schemes is that they must be expensive to compute, yet easy to verify.
 Most major cryptocurrency networks use CPU bound schemes that, for example, involve repeatedly calculating cryptographic hashes.
 While this scheme is effecitve in securing the network, it is extremely energy-expensive.
 It has been estimated that globally, bitcoin mining consumes electricity on a scale comaprable to the that of Ireland.
 Should proof of work remain the state-of-the-art, this inefficiency will only worsen.

 An alternative, proof of stake, attempts to address this.
 It attempts to choose a block through a voting mechanism.
 However, the dynamics of this mechanism is complex, and there are various incentives working at cross-purposes (if the block I vote for gets selected I get rewarded; voters could control miners;
 voters could attempt denial of service attacks; etc).
-Still, honesty in this domain is of the utmost importance.
+Still, truthfullness in this domain is of the utmost importance.
 Cryptocurrency would inevitably fail if it was in miners' best interest to lie about things like block validity, a transaction occurring, or which blockchain to append blocks to.
 In the domain of